immanuel743/easy-banking-landing-page/README.md

 relied on codes on the web or bootstrap components 😪 to do that) i also learnt how to access an event with the target property to close the mobile navigation if the event.target is the overlay😎.
-Also added some minute animation on the navigation links in the mobile menu and also a little helper that allow you to close the mobile menu by just clicking on any part of the document(mobile though)
+Also added some minute animation on the navigation links in the mobile menu and also a little helper that allow you to close the mobile menu by just clicking on any part of the document(mobile though).But that nav bar gave me a hard time.

 ### Continued development